JosephZoeller/GoSend/README.md

 # GMG - Guard My Go
-This array of programs is a security suite aimed towards monitoring and protecting HTTP server apps.

-## Getting started
+This project is a file transfer application, managed by a Reverse Proxy.
+Additional features include a round-robin load balancer and a logging manager.
+The project is containerizable for Docker, containing the requisite Dockerfiles and a docker-compose.yml.
+Miscellaneous testing, deployment and demonstration scripts are included as well.

 ### Installation
 Install this go package with `go get -u github.com/JosephZoeller/gmg`.

-## Command-line args / config.json
+With docker-compose installed, run the `demo.sh` to launch the default services described in the `docker-compose.yml`.
+The client application is not containerized in this demo, and should be launched through a separate terminal window.

 ## Functions
-- [ ] Reverse Proxy
+- [x] Reverse Proxy
 - [ ] Firewall
 - [ ] Intrusion Detection System
-- [ ] Logging Manager
+- [x] Logging Manager
-- [ ] Load Balancer
+- [x] Load Balancer

 ## Requirements
-- [ ] Documentation
+- [x] Documentation
-- [ ] Agile Project Management
 - [ ] Unit Testing
-- [ ] Logs & Metrics
+- [x] Logs & Metrics
-- [ ] Environment Configuration
+- [x] Environment Configuration
 - [ ] Security
-- [ ] Build & Deploy Scripts
+- [x] Build & Deploy Scripts
-- [ ] Containerization
+- [x] Containerization

 ## Presentation
 - [ ] 10-minute Demonstration